hikeventures/hikeventures.github.io/_posts/best/2015-05-06-Best-satellite-messenger-locator-beacons.markdown

 A satellite messenger, GPS Tracker or a Personal Locator Beacon should be with you on your hiking, backpacking, packrafting or kayaking trip.
 They are especially useful if you are planning to go to areas where you don't have any phone reception.
 In case of an accident you won't be able to call for help without a satellite messenger.

-We have been hiking, packrafting and snowshoeing in Scandinavia, Russia and Continental Europe (read our [trip reports](http://www.hikeventures.com/destinations/)) and even so we were not able to test every product in this blog post, we follow the market and compare the specifications of new gps messengers.
-Here comes our satellite messenger buying guide for 2016 (this blog post contains affiliate links).

 ---

 # The best satellite gps messengers for 2016